Investment management for independent minds.

 Q: How do you get paid?

 A: A percentage of assets under management that gets smaller as your account grows.
-No commissions, no kickbacks, no performance cuts.
-Full schedule is in the ADV if you’re into legal jargon.
+No commissions, no kickbacks, and no performance cuts.
+The full schedule is in the firm ADV if you’re into legal prose.

 Q: Favorite book most clients haven’t read?